ayoubziat/retrofit-heizungsanlage/README.md

 ## setup credentials.h file
 * copy the credentials_example.h file and name the copy credentials.h under lib/Comm/src
-* provide your WiFi SSID and WiFi Password in the file
+* provide your private data as described in the credentials_example.h file
 * DO NOT commit this file